Yun-Veronica/Mini-Programs/calculator/README.md

-Number Systems Calculator
+## Number Systems Calculator
-This program will help you to convert numbers from decimal to binary, octal and hexadecimal number systems and then write it down to a .csv file
+This program will convert inputted numbers from decimal to binary, octal and hexadecimal number systems and then write it down to a .csv file